jcgertig/react-pundit/README.md

 `PunditContainer` is the root of react-pundit and is where the policies are set.
 You can pass a user into the container and have that act as the default user for all children that use pundit.
-The container does not produce DOM.
+The container will only create DOM if there is more then one child inside it.

 ```html
 <PunditContainer policies={policies} user={defaultUser}>